mhausenblas/troubleshooting-k8s-apps/README.md

 ## Preparation

-Before the talk:
+Before the talk, set up:

 ```
+# create the namespace we'll be operating on:
 kubectl create ns vnyc

-# in different tmux pane:
+# in different tmux pane keep an eye on the resources:
 watch kubectl -n vnyc get all
 ```